Defining the parser: reporting errors

 }

-accumulated takes the database db as argument and returns a Vec.
+accumulated takes the database followed by the tracked function's query arguments and returns a Vec of references.